ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/api/html-support.md

 <info-box>
 	The General HTML Support feature is **experimental and not yet production-ready**.

-	The API of the "GHS" feature is may change without further notice.
+	The API of the "GHS" feature may change without further notice.

 	Follow the ["Stabilize and release a production-ready General HTML Support feature"](https://github.com/ckeditor/ckeditor5/issues/9856) issue for more updates and related issues.
 </info-box>